-What are the first words that God sometimes said when He first spoke to someone in the Bible?
-“Fear not.”
+In Scripture, what are the first words that an angel told a person upon meeting, or that God said when He spoke to people?
+Yes, the words were, “Fear not.”

-There are, of course, many things about which we can develop fears.
-We can have fear of failure, fear of dying, fear of sickness, fear of the unknown, fear of the future, and fear of the dark.
-But my friend, to all of these things, I say, “Fear not!”
-Every one of these things and many more are under the control of God.
-You just have to trust in Him.
+There are many things that we can fear or worry about: fear of failure, fear of dying, fear of sickness, fear of the unknown, fear of the future, fear of the dark.
+Some people from my background even have a fear of the light.
+My friend, to all of these things, may I say, “Fear not.”
+Every one of these things, and many more, God has under His control.
+Trust in God.

-If you, on the other hand, are the one helping someone else become free from fear, remember that it will not work to try to explain that their fears are unfounded.
-To those affected by fears, they are real.
-They need to be delivered, not rationalized.
+If, on the other hand, you are helping someone else get free from fear, remember that it will not work to try and explain that their fears are unfounded.
+To them they are real.
+They need delivered, not rationalized.
+I gained understanding on this when Brother Steve Stutzman gave this example:

-I gained understanding of this deliverance process when Brother Steve Stutzman gave the following example: In front of you is a young girl that is average height, weighs eighty pounds, and is so weak that she can hardly stand.
-This girl has one overriding fear.
-What is the fear?
-It is a fear that anyone can see is totally wrong just by looking at her.
-She fears that she is fat.
+In front of you is a young girl.
+Average height and weighing 80 pounds.
+She is so weak she can hardly stand and has one overriding fear.
+What is it?
+Her fear is what anyone can see is totally false: she fears that she is fat.